isomerpages/moh-bioethics/index.md

 layout: homepage
 title: Bioethics Advisory Committee Singapore
 permalink: /
-notification: Registration is now open for the launch of the Bioethics Corner at National Library on 29 October 2022
+notification: Registration is now open for the launch of the Bioethics Corner on 29 October 2022
 sections:
   - hero:
-      background: /images/BAC 20th Anniversary banner blue1.png
+      background: /images/Bioethics corner poster.png
       url: https://www.bioethics-singapore.gov.sg/who-we-are/overview/
       key_highlights:
         - title: What We Do